codeonlyjs/website/content/guide/renderSSR.md

 ## Quick Start

-The sections below describe how to setup server side rendering.
+The sections below describe how to set up server side rendering.

-To quickly get started however, the code generator can generate a project already configured for SSR.
+To quickly get started the code generator can generate a project already configured for SSR.

 With NodeJS installed, from a command line run: